earino/ufc_on_fox_visualization/report.md

 ![plot of chunk unnamed-chunk-3](figure/unnamed-chunk-3.png)

+As you see in the graph above, the fill color is getting darker the further we get to the current date on the x axis, the darker the fill means the lower the quartile, the closer we get to current day, the lower the events rank.
+You'll also note that the most recent events actually underperform the loess fit line, so they are actually performing worse than a regression would estimate.

 For fun, let's just plot by viewing quarter, they're stable (and low) for their big thanksgiving show, declining in Q2 slightly, Q1 is a pretty drastic drop, and Q4 is pretty drastic :